-The majority of education and care services in Victoria operate under the NQF.
-However, around 280 services in Victoria do not fall within the scope of the NQF and operate under the Children's Services Act and Children's Services Regulations 2009 (referred to collectively in this Framework as the Children's Services legislation).
+The majority of ECEC services in Victoria operate under the NQF.
+However, around 220 services in Victoria do not fall within the scope of the NQF and operate under the Children's Services Act and Children's Services Regulations 2009 (referred to collectively in this document as the Children's Services legislation).
+The Children's Services legislation mirrors many of the provisions of the NQF and these services are also required to comply with the Child Safe Standards.